Parsl/parslguts/pickle.rst

 pure pickle
 -----------

-you've probably got some notion of what it means to send a function across the network. and those preconceptions are almost definitely Parsl does it.
+You have probably got some notion of what it means to send a function across the network, and those preconceptions are almost definitely not how Parsl does it.
 So you need to put those preconceptions aside.

 ``pickle`` on its own cannot send the definition of functions.
 If you try to pickle a function named ``mymodule.f``, the resulting pickle contains the equivalent of ``from mymodule import f``.